EnderDev/yogurt-pot/README.md

 # 📦 Yogurt Pot
-> A fat-free bundler for JavaScript projects
+> A nimble, fat-free bundler, with easy to implement APIs

 ## Install
 ```cli